dipsaus9/web-design/README.md

 After each step / state on a website you want to continue reading on the page.
 With these ideas I wanted to create my website.
 So after each project you find another project I've been working on.
 Each step you take would follow by a next step.

+## Architecture
+Each website should have a good structure.
+A link should always make sense and each filter must by usefull.
+Here I'll describe my choices of structure of my website.
+I'll start with the homepage and my choices.

+### Home page
+The home page should be providing information about me.
+I've devided this into the following order (ordered by logical hierarchy):

+1. Biografy
+  1. Subtitle
+  2. Name
+  2. Images
+  3. Small Intro text
+  4. Quote
+2. ~~Skills~~
+3. ~~Work experience~~
+2. Featured project
+  1. Role
+  2. Title
+  3. Image (animation)
+  4. Button

+## Projects Page
+1. Filter
+  1. Date
+  2. Role
+  3. Code
+    * WordPress
+    * Node.JS
+    * Concrete
+    * Remaining
+2. Project
+  1. Role
+  2. Title
+  3. Image (animation)
+  4. Button

+## Detail page

+## Contact page

 ## Feedback / To Do
 While working on this project I got some feedback from my fellow students, teachers and users.
 I'll descirbe them here in a to do list.